asedl/xpaxmltest/XPATests/Doc/Samples/XpaTUtils/OUTIL001_About.md

 XPATEST requires a .NET Framework >= 4.5 for some of its functionality.
 Most of the .NET stuff does however not require that SDK but will run fine with the .NET Runtime (CLR).
 The version of the CLR which gets used (and which is also the Version the Magic Runtime uses) gets displayed here.

 ## Buttons
+### Check Version (Java)
+Runs program BUTIL201_CheckJavaVersion for the Java JAVA_HOME path specified in JAVA_HOME (system) and # JAVA_HOME (Magic.INI) and fills the Java Version fields with the result.

 ### Components
-Starts program OUTIL002_Components.
+Starts program [OUTIL002_Components](OUTIL002_Components.md).
 For more information check there.
 It's an online (line mode) browse program for XPATEST table DatabaseComponent.xpatest_comp where some of the optional and mandatory components of XPA can be configured and checked (for existence and proper installation / configuration).